stevenbenner/stevenbenner.com/src/content/posts/2010-01-25-building-a-home-network-attached-storage-server-part-2-raid-setup.md

 #### Ubuntu software RAID

 I am familiar with the Ubuntu operating system, so this was another one of the options I considered.
-Ubuntu also has support for linux software RAID.
+Ubuntu also has support for Linux software RAID.
 It has all of the same benefits and drawbacks as Windows Server software RAID, with one major additional drawback that made me drop it as an option, it doesn’t have the Windows SMB2 system.
 On my Windows network SMB2 will make a night-and-day difference in network throughput.

 #### OpenSolaris ZFS file system